- Programme Director Sport Studies with Health and Exercise

 Dr Andy Williams

-Andy leads the research activity of Wales Institute for Physical Literacy (WIPL).
+Andy leads the research activity of Wales Academy for Health and Physical Literacy (WAHPL).
 Most recently he has developed a new approach to outdoor activities in Physical Education with a focus on authentic adventure experiences and decision making.

 Dr Simon Williams